microsoft/microsoft-pdb/README.md

 to help the Open Source compilers to get onto the Windows platform.

 The majority of content on this repo is presented as actual source files from the VC++ compiler toolset.
-Source code is the ultimate documentation :-) We hope that you will find it helpful.
+Source code is the ultimate documentation :-) We hope that you will find it useful and helpful.
 If you find that you need other information to successfully complete your project, please enter an [Issue](https://github.com/microsoft/microsoft-pdb/issues) letting us know what information you need.
+Thanks :-)